42tabares/Sofka-BlackjackJs/README.md

 Players can either FREEZE or TAKE A CARD at the start of a round
 - if they FREEZE they wont be able to take more cards, but they wont lose money!
+- if the player gets EXACTLY 21 they got a BLACKJACK! and win 100$ instantly!!
 - if they TAKE A CARD they could get closer to 21 and win...!
 - if the player's card value passes 21 the player is ELIMINATED and loses 1000$ !

 At the end, when no one else can take cards the player with cards closer to 21 will win 1000$!